 - Scrape, collect or store personal information of any other person or information pertaining to any group.

-- Post content that incites hatred on the base of race, religion, gender, nationality, sexuality, political affiliation, socio-economic status, or any other personal characteristics.
+- Post content that incites hatred on the base of race, religion, gender, nationality, sexuality, age, political affiliation, socio-economic status, or any other personal characteristics.

 - Post or upload content of a political nature.